 © Broads Auth.

 We are unique in operating a fleet of wherries.
-Hathor, Olive, Norada, White Moth and Ardea are five of just eight wherries remaining on the Broads, and we aim to reunite them under sail in 2015 when Hathor is relaunched after painstaking restoration.
+Hathor, Olive, Norada, White Moth and Ardea are five of just eight wherries remaining on the Broads, and we successfully reunited them under sail in 2015 when Hathor was relaunched after painstaking restoration.